Updated details for student services at Victoria University of Wellington

 Student leaders co-designed online wellbeing resources that include videos, quick reads, podcasts, apps, and worksheets.
 Split in to six sections, based on Maslow’s Hierarchy, resources include self-care, feeling safe, feeling connected, self-esteem, making meaning, and creativity.

 Our Student Wellbeing Awareness Team is sharing information regularly on Facebook and Instagram to support you through the COVID-19 alert levels.
-Keep an eye out for ‘maintaining your mojo’ which focuses on adapting to studying online and supporting your health and wellbeing.
+Keep your eye out for tips that focus on adapting to the “new normal” and supporting your health and wellbeing.
+SWAT will have booths set up in the Hub each week in Trimester 2 with free snacks—so make sure you stop and have a chat with our wonderful student leaders and volunteers.

 Wellington University International